PLAYERS: 1-2 (Gear-to-Gear cable required? Probably)

 Zan Gear is part of the Zan series, a Sengoku-era strategy franchise that began in 1989 on the SharpX68 computer.
 According to Giant Bomb, “the player controls one of many daimyo attempting to hold onto their own territory while conquering those belonging to others.”

-The Game Gear is considered a simplified version of the main franchise, and is the only portable game in the series.
+The Game Gear entry is considered a simplified version of the main franchise, and is the only portable game in the series.
 None of the Zan games were ported to the West, and I couldn’t find any fan translations for any of them.
 If you’re interested in diving into war with daimyos, you’ll have to buckle down and learn Japanese.

 In Zan Gear, there are two armies – the East Army in Tokugawa Sekigahara and the West Army in Ishida – vying for control of the provided territory.
 You always play as the blue army (not sure if that’s the East or the West), and you’re pitted against the red army.
 The green army is neutral and can be persuaded to join either side, though I couldn’t figure out how to win them over to my army.
 When you’ve gathered up enough troops, you attack the various enemy castles littered across the map.
 Succeed and gain more territory.
 Lose and try again.